khang200923/Predicate_Wars/game.md

 - \[PLAYER\](x): Returns tT if x is a player.
 Returns tF otherwise.
 - \[CARD\](x): Returns tT if x is a card owned by any player.
 Returns tF otherwise.
 #### Action function rules:
-If one of these action function is proven to be true, then the effect is applied:
+If one of these action function (with *deterministic* arguments) is proven to be true, then the arguments are *calculated* and the effect is applied:
 - \[CLAIM\](x, i) for all i, x: Claim a chosen card of any player for twice its power cost
 - \[ATK\](x, i) for all i, x: Subtract health of the player x by max number i (max: 20)
 - \[HEAL\](x, i) for all i, x: Add health of the player x by max number i (max: 15)